 Whether you’re interested in the wildlife, the history, or just want to relax on the grass beneath the shade of the trees, you can spend hours amid the peace and tranquility of the beautiful gardens.

-Located across from the Cardiff Bay Marina via the link road, the International White Water Centre is the perfect place to stoke the fire of the daredevil in you.
+Located across from the Cardiff Bay Marina via the link road, the International White Water Center is the perfect place to stoke the fire of the daredevil in you.

 In this state of the art center, you can try your hand, or entire body in this case, at both white water rafting and paddle-boarding.

 At £40-55 per person for 2 hours, it’s a more than worthwhile way to spend a morning or afternoon; particularly if you’re with a party of multiple people.

-If you’re a fan of fast-paced, full-throttle sports, then an evening watching the Devils will be right up your street.
+If you’re a fan of fast-paced, full-throttle sports, then an evening watching the Cardiff Devils may be right up your street.

 Take your seat amongst 3000 roaring fans at the Viola Centre in the Cardiff International Sports Village, and be sure to brace yourself for huge hits and goals galore.